Bricktech2000/Discord-Assistant/README.md

 3. Host the bot
    1. Clone this repository
    2. Install the necessary packages: `npm install`
    3. Run the program by passing the Wolfram|Alpha API key and the Discord Bot Token through command line parameters: `node .
-WOLFRAMALPHA_API_KEY DISCORD_BOT_API_KEY`
+WOLFRAMALPHA_API_KEY DISCORD_BOT_TOKEN`

 To get an invite link for the bot, head to the [Discord Developer Portal](https://discord.com/developers/applications), go to the _OAuth2_ tab, select _bot_ under the _URL Generator_ and copy the generated invite link.